-I. TOPIC DESCRIPTION
+I. Topic Description

 The term "bounded rationality" goes back to the social scientist and Nobel Prize winner Herbert Simon.
 It challenges the assumption of perfectly rational agents as often used in the neoclassical model of the "homo economicus".
-Instead, decision makers are assumed to have limited information and computation capabilities, to make mistakes and to have certain judgement/decision biases.
-As a consequence, they frequently fail to choose their very best/"utility maximizing" option.
+Instead, decision makers are assumed to have limited information and computation capabilities, potentially leading to mistakes to their choices.
+Furthermore, agents can have certain biases in their judgements and the decision making process.
+As a consequence, they frequently fail to choose their very best/"utility maximizing" option and thus are violating standard economic theories of rational decision making like for example the "Expected Utility Theory" (EUT) introduced by von Neumann & Morgenstern.

-In contrast to the normative theory of "Expected Utility Theory" (EUT), models and theories of bounded rationality usually are more descriptive.
+In contrast to the Expected Utility Theory, which is considered a normative theory, models and theories of bounded rationality usually are more descriptive.
 One of the most prominent examples is "Prospect Theory" (PT), developed by the psychologists Kahneman & Tversky (1979).
 In this framework, decision makers are assumed to exhibit certain biases in their judgements and perceptions, such as a non-linear weighting of probabilities and a different experience of gains and losses ("losses loom larger than gains").
 Furthermore, decision makers are assumed to evaluate options relative to a certain "reference point" instead of their final wealth consequences.
-As shown in a series of small experiments these patterns sometimes lead to certain biases and inconsistencies according to the neoclassical theory.
+As shown in a series of small experiments these patterns frequently lead to certain biases and inconsistencies according to the neoclassical theories of rational choices.

-However, most behavioral economists would not judge this kind of behavior as "bad" or "irrational" per se.
+However, most behavioral economists would not judge this kind of behavior as "negative" or "irrational" per se.
 In some cases, the underlying mechanisms may even be superior from an evolutionary perspective (given that for many species avoiding losses was essential for survival and searching for the very best option can be very time and effort consuming).
 Arguing in this direction, psychologists like G. Gigerenzer conducted a lot of research about agents employing simple decision rules.
-These so called "heuristics" often lead to a decent but not the very best outcome.
+These so called "heuristics" often lead to a decent, but maybe not the very best outcome.

 The goal of the seminar is to introduce students to the basic concepts and theories dealing with "bounded rationality".
-As main part, participants are supposed to develop their own research question and a design for an experimental study to further explore a relevant aspect within the seminar's topic.
+As main part, participants are supposed to form small research groups where they develop their own research question and a design for an experimental study to further explore a relevant aspect within the seminar's topic.